Help reduce waste in Minnesota and improve lives dramatically in rural Bolivia.

 Mano a Mano builds new clinic, school, road, and water projects in rural Bolivia every year, and we are committed to having every project be sustainable, with staffing, training, adequate equipment & supplies, and ongoing maintenance in place.

-Your donation helps Mano a Mano ship donated supplies from the US to Bolivia, which:
+Your donation helps Mano a Mano ship donated supplies from the US and distribute them in Bolivia, which:

 WHAT OUR PROJECTS DO

 Our projects focus on basic needs that improve many different components affecting a communities' quality of life.
 Every project we do is done in collaboration with the community; they are expected to contribute funding and volunteer labor, and they are responsible for co-administration of the project upon its completion.
 In this way we ensure that there is local support and that the project will last over the long-term.
 We have built more than 300 projects throughout Bolivia over the past decade, and every single one of these projects is still in operation today.

 The surplus program was what started Mano a Mano; Mano a Mano's co-founder, Segundo Velasquez, was born in Bolivia and grew up there before moving to Minnesota as an adult.
 His brother Jose, a pediatrician working in Bolivia, would ask Segundo to bring medical supplies back home whenever he traveled back to visit family.
 Over the years the amounts grew from a few items in a suitcase to 32 boxes!
 In 1994 Segundo and his wife and Mano a Mano co-founder Joan Velasquez (a former Peace Corps volunteer in Bolivia) came together with friends & family to collect enough surplus medical supplies and equipment to equip the hospital in Bolivia that Jose managed.